powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 ## Introduction
 The power flow is a numerical analysis of the flow of electric power in an interconnected system, where that system is considered to be in normal steady-state operation.
-Power-flow or load-flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems.
+Power flow or load flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems.
-The principal information obtained from the power-flow study is the magnitude and phase angle of the voltage at each bus, and the real and reactive power flowing in each line.
+The principal information obtained from the power flow study is the magnitude and phase angle of the voltage at each bus, and the real and reactive power flowing in each line.
 In this page we'll go into some details about what are the inputs and outputs of a load flow simulation, what is expected from a power flow result, how the validation feature of PowSyBl works, what power flow implementations are compatible with PowSyBl, and how to configure PowSyBl for the different implementations.

 ## Inputs